-No prizes will be awarded for guessing where the German shepherd comes from.
+No prizes will be awarded for guessing where the German Shepherd comes from.
 But, just in case, the answer is Germany!
 Known as the Alsatian in Britain and Ireland, these proud and powerful dogs were first used to herd sheep and other cattle.
-Today's German shepherds are a dog of choice for police forces all around the world.
+Today's German Shepherds are a dog of choice for police forces all around the world.
 They're also used by the military and search and rescue teams.
 Dog owners love them too.
 The German Shepherd is the second-most registered breed by the American Kennel Club, and seventh-most registered breed by The Kennel Club in the UK.
 Loyal, brave, and easy to train, they make wonderful companions for active families.

 The Labrador was first bred in Canada, where hunters and fisherman used them to retrieve fish and other game.
-Todays Labradors are more used as guide and service dogs.
+Today’s Labradors are more often used as guide and service dogs.
 Again, the Labrador is one of the most popular breeds in the UK and the USA.
 These even-tempered and intelligent dogs are known to love three things: food, water, and people.
 Give them room to run (and swim), and plenty of love, and these dogs will make fantastic family companions.

 Physical characteristics of the crossbreed

-The German shepherd is generally described as a big dog, reaching up to 25 inches at the shoulder and weighing in at up to 88 lbs!
+The German Shepherd is generally described as a big dog, reaching up to 25 inches at the shoulder and weighing in at up to 88 lbs!
 Labradors tend to be smaller than German Shepherds, but are still considered large dogs, measuring up to 24 inches in height and weighing in at up to 80 lbs.
 So, although there are no certainties when it comes to crossbreeding, you can safely assume that you won't end up with anything smaller than the average Labrador.
-The measurements of a Germann shepherd/labrador mix will be somewhere between 55-65cm in height and 22-40kg in weight.
+The measurements of a German Shepherd/Labrador mix will be somewhere between 21-25 inches in height and 48-88 lbs in weight.

 There’s no “standard” look for this crossbreed.
-Mixing Labradors with German shepherds has produced many different types of dogs.
-Some will bear a strong resemblance to the Labrador, some will be very similar to the German shepherd.
-Other crossbreeds will look nothing like either parent breed!
+Mixing Labradors with German Shepherds has produced many different types of dogs.
+Some will bear a strong resemblance to the Labrador, some will be very similar to the German Shepherd.
+Others will look nothing like either parent breed!

 Both breeds are very intelligent and eager to please, but this means they can get bored very quickly.
 A bored dog can soon become a problem dog.
 A German Shepherd/Lab mix will need plenty of exercise and mental stimulation through games and training to keep them busy!

 With both parents being natural working dogs, it's safe to say that any crossbreed will need plenty of rigorous activity.
-At the very least they need one decent walk a day, where off-lead time is possible.
+At the very least they need one decent 90 minute walk a day, where off-lead time is possible.
 This is vital in maintaining their physical and mental health.